REGULATED LENDER FINED FOR DATA PROTECTION BREACH

-This case came to my attention this week and must strike a chord with anyone that is plagued by spam texts, which we mostly ignore although I may be inclined to take action now in light of this result.
+This case came to my attention at the time of writing this, which must strike a chord with anyone that is plagued by spam texts.
+We mostly ignore this menace, although I may be inclined to take action now in light of this result.

 All it took was 285 complaints out of over 1m recipients to trigger this result.